prisms-center/phaseField/README.md

 <B>Version information:</B>

 This version of the code, 2.0, contains substantial changes in the user interface from version 1.x.
-For information concerning the differences between versions, please consult version_changes.txt.
+For information concerning the differences between versions, please consult version_changes.md.

 <B>What is PRISMS-PF?</B>